trustbloc/wallet/cmd/trustbloc-agent-js-worker/README.md

 Note: this applies if you are running in the browser.

-`user-agent-js-worker` loads some assets at runtime: the web assembly binary and a couple of JS scripts.
+`trustbloc-agent-js-worker` loads some assets at runtime: the web assembly binary and a couple of JS scripts.
 These assets are located in the `dist/assets` directory

-Things that need to work if you are to use `user-agent-js-worker` on the client side:
+Things that need to work if you are to use `trustbloc-agent-js-worker` on the client side:

 #### Headers

-Make sure the content server adds the appropriate headers when serving the compressed `user-agent-js-worker.wasm` file.
+Make sure the content server adds the appropriate headers when serving the compressed `trustbloc-agent-js-worker.wasm` file.
-`user-agent-js-worker` uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to fetch the wasm.
+`trustbloc-agent-js-worker` uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to fetch the wasm.

 Examples: